fastrgv/CoTerminalApps/README.md

 ### Gameplay: crush, cslid

 "?" toggles the help screen.
 The "+" and "-" keys (next, previous) are used to cycle through the large number of predefined puzzles.
-You can reset a puzzle by typing "+" then "-".
+You can reset a puzzle by typing "r".

 First, one selects a vehicle or block by typing its identifier letter.
 Then use the arrow keys to move it.
 Note that manual selection is not always necessary, as there is an auto-select mechanism for those times when only one selection may move in a given direction.